 Go to a Store

-Visiting a real, live, legal marijuana dispensary for the first time is just like being a kid in a candy store.
-There are rows of glass jars containing a range of different strains, wire racks with clones growing under a warm light, coolers full of cannabis-infused refreshments, and a wide selection of pre-packaged vaporizers, snacks, and pre-rolls.
+Visiting a real, live, legal marijuana dispensary for the first time is a magical experience.
+There are rows of glass jars containing a range of different strains, wire racks with clones growing under a bright lights, coolers full of cannabis-infused refreshments, and a wide selection of pre-packaged vaporizers, snacks, and pre-rolls.
 The selection is staggering, so don’t feel bad if it’s overwhelming.

 First, know the laws of your state concerning the purchase and use of recreational or medicinal cannabis.
 They’re your best resource for where you’re allowed to buy weed, how much you can legally have on your person, where you’re allowed to consume it, and other things you may want to know about.
-As of January 2018, cannabis was still a Schedule I Controlled Substance in the United States, so make sure you’re aware of the risks before you go in!
-Also make sure to bring your photo ID and cash, since most dispensaries don’t take cards.
+As of January 2021, marijuana is still a Schedule I Controlled Substance in the United States, so make sure you’re aware of the risks before you go in!
+Also make sure to bring your photo ID since dispensaries don’t allow underage people on the premises.
 See our frequently asked questions about cannabis laws here in Oregon for quick information.

-Once inside, the staff is there to help.
+The people who work there are just great.
 They’re the most experienced with their shop’s selection, and they want to make sure you’re happy with your purchase, so feel free to ask questions!
 Tell them what you like, what you’re looking for, and they’ll offer helpful recommendations to find it.

-Of course, some people have physical reasons that prevent them from going in person and others simply prefer not to display their marijuana use in public.
+Sometimes, there are some pretty compelling reasons to keep you from wanting to go into a physical store.
+Mobility, discretionary, and even public health concerns (have you read our response to COVID-19?) are enough to make people look for other options.
 Fortunately, there are now online cannabis delivery services (like Pot Mates!) that allow you to make your selection from the comfort of your own home and have it hand-delivered to your door.